Jineshfrancisco/React_Vue_Frontend_Scaffolding/README.md

 # Introduction

-React or Vue Front-end Framework top on Codeigniter  .. laravel like Front-end scaffolding using npm package **[laravel-mix](https://github.com/JeffreyWay/laravel-mix)**
+React or Vue Front-end Framework top on other Language  ..

+laravel like Front-end scaffolding using npm package **[laravel-mix](https://github.com/JeffreyWay/laravel-mix)**

 - **CSS Frameworks**